MarkPearlCoZa/manager_readme/README.md

 # On methods of communication

-I like Slack for quick interactions but sometimes I'm busy when a message comes through and I forget to respond.

-If it's important and it does not need an immediate response **email me**.
+I like Slack for quick interactions but sometimes I'm busy when a message comes through and I forget to respond so if you have something important and it does not need an immediate response **email me**.
 If you need an answer to something important or you are sending me important information **email me**.

 I generally respond to emails within 24 hours unless it's a weekend or I'm on leave.
 If I haven't responded to your email within 24 hours and you need a response don't be shy to send me a poke over Slack or text.